 Using a trademark without the trademark owner’s permission on the Twitch Services in a manner that may mislead or confuse others about who you are, or your brand or business affiliation, may constitute trademark infringement and violate this Trademark Policy.

-Your contact information (name, email, address, telephone number, website)
+- Your contact information (name, company name, email, address, telephone number)

-Identify if you are the trademark owner or an agent authorized to act on behalf of the trademark owner (we only investigate reports from owners or their authorized agents)
+- Whether you are the trademark owner or an agent authorized to act on behalf of the trademark owner (we only investigate reports from owners or their authorized agents)

-Identify the Registration No. or Application No. associated with your trademark (if applicable)
+- The trademark’s Registration No. or Application No. (if applicable)

-Describe the goods or services in connection with which you use your trademark
+- The goods or services used in connection with the trademark

-Identify the location of the infringing activity on Twitch (e.g., provide us with a link) and describe how it is a violation
+- The location of the infringing activity on Twitch (e.g., provide us with a channel name or link) and describe how it is a violation

 Upon receipt of a report, we do the following:

-Remember, Twitch has discretion to make and implement reasonable determinations of trademarks used on the Twitch Services.
+- Remember, Twitch has discretion to make and implement reasonable determinations concerning trademark usage on the Twitch Services.

 What is Not a Violation of This Policy?

-It is permissible for an account holder to use a trademark in a manner that is outside the scope of the trademark owner’s rights.
+- Using a trademark in a way that is unrelated to the product or service for which the trademark was granted.
 For example, a trademark for plumbing services likely will not apply to gaming activities (you’re safe, Super Mario).

-Include a description on the channel page/community page that would be understood by others that the group or account holder is not affiliated with the trademark by using words such as “parody,” “fan,” “commentary,” “subscribers of,” etc.
+- The channel page/community page includes a description clearly indicating that the group or account holder is not affiliated with the trademark (e.g., by using words such as “parody,” “fan,” “commentary,” “subscribers of,” etc.); and

-Account or community names should not be the exact trademark without some other distinguishing word such as “fan,” “subscriber,” “commentary,” or “players”.
+- The account or community name is not the exact trademark without some other distinguishing word such as “fan,” “subscriber,” “commentary,” or “players”.